i10x-ai/getopenpay-go/docs/PaymentLinkExternal.md

 `func (o *PaymentLinkExternal) UnsetTrialEnd()`

 UnsetTrialEnd ensures that no value is present for TrialEnd, not even an explicit nil
-### GetTrialPeriodDays

-`func (o *PaymentLinkExternal) GetTrialPeriodDays() int32`

-GetTrialPeriodDays returns the TrialPeriodDays field if non-nil, zero value otherwise.

-### GetTrialPeriodDaysOk

-`func (o *PaymentLinkExternal) GetTrialPeriodDaysOk() (*int32, bool)`

-GetTrialPeriodDaysOk returns a tuple with the TrialPeriodDays field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTrialPeriodDays

-`func (o *PaymentLinkExternal) SetTrialPeriodDays(v int32)`

-SetTrialPeriodDays sets TrialPeriodDays field to given value.

-### SetTrialPeriodDaysNil

-`func (o *PaymentLinkExternal) SetTrialPeriodDaysNil(b bool)`

- SetTrialPeriodDaysNil sets the value for TrialPeriodDays to be an explicit nil

-### UnsetTrialPeriodDays
-`func (o *PaymentLinkExternal) UnsetTrialPeriodDays()`

-UnsetTrialPeriodDays ensures that no value is present for TrialPeriodDays, not even an explicit nil
 ### GetTrialFromPrice

 `func (o *PaymentLinkExternal) GetTrialFromPrice() bool`